-Observations: Sabres overcome ugly third period with shootout win
+Observations: Sabres blow another lead, pull out win on Jack Quinn's shootout goal

 1. Keeping pace

 The Sabres have a formidable top-six, with the Cozens line showing it’s a consistent threat to score.
 We saw it again throughout this game, most notably on Cozens’ second goal.
-JJ Peterka made a perfect cross-ice pass to Jack Quinn, whose ensuing shot was stopped.
-Buffalo regained possession, Peterka found Cozens open and a high shot beat Nedeljkovic to make it 4-1.
+JJ Peterka made a perfect cross-ice pass to Quinn, whose ensuing shot was stopped.
+Buffalo regained possession, Peterka found Cozens open and a high shot beat Nedeljkovic to make it 3-1.

-The Peterka-Cozens-Quinn line entered Wednesday with 30 high-danger scoring chances at 5-on-5, despite receiving approximately 41% of its faceoffs in the offensive zone.
 Cozens is the key here.
+He’s protecting the puck better and using his linemates.
+He finished with five shots on goal, and each of the three played in overtime.

+"You want your team to learn its lessons quickly, so it will be fascinating to see what the Sabres can do with an arduous schedule staring at them," writes Mike Harrington.

 2. Milestone goal